About this day

 Bias in the media: new and old Matthew Parris, Journalist, columnist and writer

-We’re well aware of the bias of the national newspapers, and even in broadcasting.
-However, when it comes to the digital world, do we have less of an instinctive sense or feel for bias?
+We are aware of bias in national newspapers, and even in broadcasting.
+When it comes to the digital world, do we have less of an instinctive sense or feel for bias?
 Matthew Parris will explore this fascinating and topical issue.

 About Matthew Parris